HL7/fhircast-docs/docs/events/userlogout.md

 ## Workflow

-User gracefully exited the application through a logout, session time-out or other reason.
+User's session has ended, perhaps by exiting the application through a logout, session time-out or other reason.

 Unlike most of FHIRcast events, `userlogout` is a statically named event and therefore does not follow the `FHIR-resource`-`[open|close]` syntax.